wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 [glossary-attack-vector]:   ../../glossary-en.md#malicious-payload

-# Analyzing Attacks
+# Analyzing Events

-You can check attacks in the **Events** section of Wallarm Console.
-Wallarm automatically groups associated malicious requests into one entity — an attack.
+You can check events in the **Attacks** and **Incidents** sections of Wallarm Console.

-## Analyze an Attack
+## Analyze an event

-You can get information about an attack by investigating all the table columns described in [“Checking Attacks and Incidents.”][link-check-attack]
+You can get information about an event of particular type (attack or incident) by investigating all the table columns described in [Checking Attacks](check-attack.md) and [Checking Incidents](check-incident.md).

-## Analyze Requests in an Attack
+## Analyze requests in an event

-1. Select an attack.
+1. Define an attack or incident of your interest.
 2. Click the number in the *Requests* column.

-Clicking the number will unfold all requests in the selected attack.
+Clicking the number will unfold all requests in the selected event.

-![Requests in the attack][img-analyze-attack]
+![Requests in the event][img-analyze-attack]

 Each request displays the associated information in the following columns: